 Though the atmosphere inside screams baseball and burgers, the chef prepares some incredible meals on a menu that changes daily; you can even view the featured meats and seafood of the day in the deli case.

 The atmosphere is great, especially for baseball, with signed baseballs on display, pennants, autographed pictures, newspaper clippings and plaques from many years back, signs and other memorabilia that crowds the walls.

 At Brewski's Sports Club, there are multiple TV screens to cheer on your favorite sports team as you toss back a few drinks and indulge in daily food specials.

 While you definitely don't want to see any bricks coming from the Bucks, you will want to check out The Brick Pub and Grill in Glendale featuring tasty bar snacks and a cozy atmosphere along with more than a dozen televisions – including three outside on The Brick's patio – to keep tabs on Giannis and company.
 So no matter who you root for in basketball, this is a "Brick" we can all cheer.

 1213 N. Water St., (414) 224-1690

-This Water Street favorite may look completely different, but it's still a great place to take in a big game thanks to two floors (and a patio space) loaded with plenty of tables and 48 televisions complete with NFL Sunday Ticket and all the big UFC fights.
+This Water Street favorite may look completely different from its prior form, but it's still a great place to take in a big game thanks to two floors (and a patio space) loaded with plenty of tables and 48 televisions complete with NFL Sunday Ticket and all the big UFC fights.
 And if you're looking for some bonus competition, Brothers also features three pool tables, four dart boards, a pop-a-shot machine and several pinball machines – so even if your team loses, you can still be a winner.

 Buffalo Wild Wings